 • Stay Organized: Keep track of deadlines, requirements, and any other important information related to your MBA applications.
 Being organized will help you submit all necessary materials on time and avoid any last-minute stress.

-Sample MBA Questions to Ask Interviewers from the AdCom
+Sample MBA Questions to Ask Interviewers (So You Don’t Freeze on the Spot)

 When meeting or interviewing with a member of the admissions committee, it’s important to consider the following questions: